Esri/awesome-arcgis-developers/README.md

 ## Helpers

 - [arcgis-js-api-camera-helper](https://github.com/gavinr/arcgis-js-api-camera-helper): web application to get the camera position JSON object for 3D web apps in the ArcGIS API for JavaScript 4.x.
-- [arcgis-js-api-extent-helper](https://github.com/gavinr/arcgis-js-api-extent-helper):  web application to get the map extent JSON object ... web apps in the ArcGIS API for JavaScript 4.x.
+- [arcgis-js-api-extent-helper](https://github.com/gavinr/arcgis-js-api-extent-helper):  web application to get the map extent JSON object for web apps in the ArcGIS API for JavaScript 4.x.

 ## Map and data exploration